 Launch Button and Submenu

-Users access StreamLayer features through the Launch button.
+Users access StreamLayer features through the Launch Button.
 You can keep the submenu open in portrait or start it closed by default.
 Use the StreamLayer.configs.isAlwaysOpened property to control this behavior.

 StreamLayer.configs.isAlwaysOpened is a Boolean.
 When true, the SDK submenu remains open in portrait.
-When false, the submenu starts closed in portrait and the user must tap the Launch button to open it.
+When false, the submenu starts closed in portrait and the user must tap the Launch Button to open it.

-If the bottom of the screen has no content, keep the submenu open so it does not cover app content.
-This reduces friction and can improve engagement because the user performs fewer actions to access features.
+isAlwaysOpenedIf the bottom of the screen has no content below the video player, keep the submenu open so it does not cover app content.
+This reduces friction and can improve engagement because the user performs fewer actions to access interactive units.

-Code example
+Code Example

 StreamLayer.initSDK(with: usedSDKKey)